Calvin Chan, MS

 Calvin Chan is the research engineer for the Orthopaedic Robotics Laboratory.
 He graduated from Carnegie Mellon University with a Master of Science degree in Biomedical Engineering, a Bachelor of Science degree in Mechanical and Biomedical

 Engineering with a focus in biomechanics, and a minor in Robotics.
 Calvin is currently working on a variety of research projects in the lab involoving the knee, shoulder, ankle, spine, and elbow.
 He is also designing new ways to robotically

 Sene Polamalu, BS

-Graduate Student Researcher
+PhD Student Researcher

-Sene Polamalu is a first year Bioengineering PhD student in the Orthopaedic Robotics Laboratory and is supported by the Pitt STRIVE Program.
+Sene Polamalu is a third year Bioengineering PhD student in the Orthopaedic Robotics Laboratory and is supported by the Pitt STRIVE Program.
 Sene graduated from Millersville University with a Bachelor’s of Science in Applied Mathematics.

 Orthopaedic Surgery Resident, Clinician Scientist Research Track

 Nya Wagala is a second year Orthopaedic Surgery resident at the University of Pittsburgh Medical Center training to become an Orthopaedic Surgeon.
 She graduated with a Bachelor’s of Liberal Arts and Minor in Chemistry and earned her medical